 An easy paved trail travels through a wooded setting.
 This trail passes through a portion of the original Fort Pulaski settlement.
 There is a 1/4 mile trail that highlights Battery Hambright from the late 19th century, as well as the historic north pier.

 The Construction Village-A young Second Lieutenant of engineers, Robert E. Lee, arrived in 1829 to oversee the project of building the fort.
-Cockspur island was remote and accessible only by boat.
+Cockspur Island was remote and accessible only by boat.
 All materials and supplies need to be brought to the island and stored.
-In 1862, the bustling village was an extension of the fort itself, with a general store, black smithery and a bakery.
-They posted a depiction of the village on an interactive kiosk, helps you envision how the site must have looked.
-They abandoned the village in 1880.
-Now most of the structures are gone, destroyed in the hurricane of 1881.
-The lone remnants of the construction village are two cisterns used to collect fresh rain water for the troops.
+In 1862, the bustling village was an extension of the fort itself, with a general store, blacksmithery and a bakery.
+They posted a depiction of the village on an interactive kiosk, which helps you envision how the site must have looked.
+They abandoned the village in 1880.The hurricane of 1881 destroyed most of the structures, leaving only two cisterns from the construction village.
+These cisterns once collected fresh rainwater for the troops.

 The Fortifications of Battery Hambright

-Explore with a Hike on the Lighthouse Overlook Trail
+Explore with a hike on the Lighthouse Overlook Trail

 What to Bring on Your Hike?